scjx123/tp/docs/DeveloperGuide.md

 ## 4. Design

 ### 4.1 Architecture
 The **Architecture Diagram** below represents a high-level design overview of the App.
-Specifically, it is done with an **N-tier architectural style**, where the higher layers make use of services provided by lower layers.
+Specifically, it is done with an N-tier architectural style, where the higher layers make use of services provided by lower layers.

 ![here](Images/Architecture_Diagram.PNG)